lab-antwerp-1/agile-group-4/planning/backlog.md

   - As a site visitor I can read the company name as a header
     - [ ] _there is a company name as a header below the navbar_
+  - As a user I can see a background image of cars in the homepage
+    - [ ] _there is an image of cars that covers more than half of the page_
   - As a user I can learn some quick facts about the company
     - [ ] there is a short description paragraph about the company below the header